itsciccio/project-greed/README.md

 - **Accordion**: Shows as "Safe to Recycle"
 - **ARC Alloy**:
-  - Shows "Required for Expedition Stages" (e.g., Foundation Stage 1, amount: 80)
+  - Shows "Required for Project Stages" (e.g., Expedition - Foundation Stage 1, amount: 80)
   - Shows "Required for Station Upgrades" (e.g., Medical Lab Level 1, amount: 6)
   - With Total Summary enabled: Shows total including all requirements
-  - If you check off "Foundation" in the Projects tab, the Expedition Stage requirement is ghosted and excluded from the total
+  - If you check off "Foundation" in the Projects tab, the Project Stage requirement is ghosted and excluded from the total
 - **Light Bulb**:
-  - Shows "Required for Expedition Stages" (Framework Stage 3, amount: 5)
+  - Shows "Required for Project Stages" (Expedition - Framework Stage 3, amount: 5)
   - If you check off "Framework" in the Projects tab, the requirement is ghosted and the total decreases by 5
 - **Leaper Pulse Unit**:
   - Shows "Required for Quests" (e.g., Into the Fray, amount: 1)
-  - Shows "Required for Expedition Stages" (Outfitting Stage 4, amount: 3)
+  - Shows "Required for Project Stages" (Expedition - Outfitting Stage 4, amount: 3)
   - Shows "Required for Station Upgrades" (e.g., Utility Station Level 3, amount: 4)
   - With Total Summary enabled: Shows total of all requirements
   - If you check off completed upgrades in the checklist, those amounts are excluded from the total